10 top tips to boost your chances of winning awards

 10. Be prepared to admit it’s not your year

-If you’re struggling to fill the word count it’s a sure-fire sign that you might have chosen the wrong award or it’s just not your year.
+If you’re struggling to fill the word count it’s a sure-fire sign that you might have chosen the wrong financial awards or it’s just not your year.

 There’s nothing wrong with taking a year out or switching your attention to an alternative award.
 There’s little to be gained from wasting your time with an entry which stands little chance of success.